 B. Private Company:

-Accounting point of view the share capital of the company can be classified as follows:
+In Accounting for share capital point of view of the company can be classified as follows:

-The authorised capital is the amount of share capital that a company is authorised to issue by its Memorandum of Association.
+The authorized capital is the amount of share capital that a company is authorized to issue by its Memorandum of Association.
 The company cannot raise quite the quantity of capital as laid out in the Memorandum of Association.
 It is also called Nominal or Registered capital.
-The authorised capital is often increased or decreased as per the procedure laid down within the Companies Act.
-It should be noted that the corporate needn’t issue the whole authorised capital for public subscriptions at a time.
-Depending upon its requirement, it’s going to issue share capital but in any case, it shouldn’t be quite the quantity of authorised capital.
+The authorized capital is often increased or decreased as per the procedure laid down within the Companies Act.
+It should be noted that the corporate needn’t issue the whole authorized capital for public subscriptions at a time.
+Depending upon its requirement, it’s going to issue share capital but in any case, it shouldn’t be quite the quantity of authorized capital.

 - Issued Capital:

-It is that part of the authorised capital which is actually issued to the public for a subscription including the shares allotted to vendors and the signatories to the company’s memorandum.
-The authorised capital which isn’t offered for public subscription is understood as ‘unissued capital’.
+It is that part of the authorized capital which is actually issued to the public for a subscription including the shares allotted to vendors and the signatories to the company’s memorandum.
+The authorized capital which isn’t offered for public subscription is understood as ‘unissued capital’.
 Unissued capital could also be offered for public subscription at a later date.

 It is that a part of the issued capital has been actually subscribed by the general public.
 When the shares offered for public subscription are subscribed fully by the general public the issued capital and subscribed capital would be equivalent.
 It may be noted that ultimately, the subscribed capital and issued capital are the same because the number of shares, subscribed is less than what is offered, the company allot only the number of shares for which subscription has been received.
 In case it is higher than what is offered, the allotment will be equal to the offer.
 In other words, the very fact of oversubscription isn’t reflected within the books.